 Visit the Parc Floral de Haute Bretagne.
 Established in 1847, this 25-hectare park acclimatized species from different continents in 21 thematic gardens.
 This garden is part of the Remarkable Gardens of Britain.
 A dream landscape for poets and lovers of flowers.

 Ferns Castle, one of the largest medieval castles in Europe.

-The commune of Saint-James, you can collect at the American Cemetery victim Landing in 1944.
+In the municipality of Saint- James, you can collect at the American Cemetery victim Landing 1944.

-At Avranches, visit the Manuscripts of Mont-Saint-Michel, where you'll have a wonderful time.
+At Avranches, visit Manuscripts of Mont -Saint- Michel, where you will have a wonderful time.